CS571/Spring22/policies.md

 **Late Policy:** Assignments submitted by 11:59 pm on the date of the deadline will receive full marks.
 For each assignment, 20% of the total grade for that assignment will be removed for each day that the assignment is late.
 Submissions that are 5+ days late will receive no marks.
 For each assignment, the submissions made to the GitHub Classroom repository will be pulled at 11:59 pm daily and used for grading.
 If a submission was made by the deadline, it cannot be updated unless attenuating circumstances.

+**Grace days:** You are given 4 grace days which you can use to give yourself extra time without penalty.
+You can use it for individual assignments only (not including quizzes).
+After using up the grace days, late policy will be applied.

 **Emergencies and Exceptions:** Inform the instructor immediately of any crisis that preclude you from attending a class or an exam.

 **Special Needs:** Students with special needs should inform the instructor immediately via email so that accommodations can be made.